antoineboquet/greek-conversion/README.md

 #### `applyGreekVariants (greekStr: string, options?: IGreekStyle): string`

-Applies beta/sigma variants and transforms `πσ` into `ψ`.

-This function evaluates booleans `useBetaVariant` & `useLunateSigma` provided by the `IGreekStyle` interface.
+- Applies beta and sigma variants (evaluating booleans `useBetaVariant` and `useLunateSigma` provided by the `IGreekStyle` interface);
+- Replaces sequence 'πσ' with the letter psi.

 #### `removeDiacritics (str: string, type: KeyType): string`

-Removes all the diacritics from a given string.
-The set of diacritical marks depends on the greek string representation.
+Removes all the diacritics—according to the greek string representation—from a given string.

 #### `removeGreekVariants (greekStr: string, options?: { preserveAccents?: boolean, preserveLunateSigma?: boolean }): string`

-Removes beta and sigma variants; replaces grave accents with acute accents.
+- Removes beta and sigma variants;
+- Replaces grave accents with acute accents.

 ## Limitations